mannion-lab/ul_sens_fmri_analysis/README.rst

     ul_sens_analysis ${SUBJ_ID} ${ACQ_DATE} loc_glm

-This produces the beta and GLM files for the left and right hemispheres, saved in the subject's ``loc_analysis`` directory.
+This produces the beta and GLM files for the upper and lower visual fields and the left and right hemispheres, saved in the subject's ``loc_analysis`` directory.
+Open them in SUMA and verify the upper -> ventral, lower -> dorsal arrangement.

 Prepare the experiment GLM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~